gajulaakanksha/Automating-File-Renaming/README.md

 # Automating-File-Renaming

-This project automating files renaming using Kiro.
+This project is to automating files renaming using Kiro.
 Instead of manually renaming 100+ photos, this script renames all files inside a folder automatically, cleanly, and consistently.

 Problem